 Tokyo Meguro Counseling Center

 The phone number to call an ambulance in Japan is 119.
-For the police it is 110.
+For the police it is 110 (Police English line is: 03-3501-0110; dial +81-3-3501-0110 from outside of Japan).

 The Meguro Counseling Center recommends keeping a list of hospitals that are near your place of employment and residence that can provide you with medical and/or psychiatric care in the case of an emergency.
-If you think that you or a significant other may have an emergency and you are not accustomed to speaking Japanese easily, we recommend that you prepare a card in Roman letters that describes your name, address, phone number, and a few short phrases in Japanese that state your needs for emergency help.
+If you think that you or a significant other may have an emergency and you are not accustomed to speaking Japanese easily, we suggest that you prepare a card in Roman letters that describes your name, address, phone number, and a few short phrases in Japanese that state your needs for emergency help.
 If you take psychiatric medications, you should also prepare a list of all your medication names and doses in Japanese.
-The Meguro Counseling Center can help you prepare this information.
+The Meguro Counseling Center can help you prepare this information in a session.

 Psychiatric or Medical Emergencies